How to access your Twitter data

 Your Twitter data provides you with a snapshot of your Twitter information, including the following:

+Apps and devices: You can also view the browsers and mobile devices associated with your account (if you are logged in) or current device (if logged out), and the apps you have connected to your Twitter account.
 If you see login activity from an app you don’t recognize or that looks suspicious, you can go to the Apps tab in your settings to revoke its access to your Twitter account.
 The IP location shown is the approximate location of the IP address you used to access Twitter, and it may be different from your physical location.

 You can also access additional information about your account elsewhere on Twitter while logged in, including the contacts imported from your address book, your entire Tweet history, the apps you have given access to your Twitter account, and the Twitter accounts you’ve muted and blocked.